kubeflow/website/content/docs/examples/kubeflow-samples.md

 +++
 title = "Kubeflow samples"
-description = "How to access the Kubeflow web UIs" weight = 10
+description = "This section introduces the examples in the kubeflow/examples repo." weight = 10
 +++